How To Become A Real Estate Agent In Arizona (2022 Guide)

-How To Get Your Real Estate License In Arizona
+- 6 Steps To Getting Your Real Estate License In Arizona

 Before we go over the process.
-Let’s cover a few requirements that must be met in order to obtain a real estate license in Arizona for salesperson only.
-These items will be covered in our classes and do not necessarily need to be completed ahead of time.
-However it is a good idea to be aware of these requirements.
+Let’s cover a few requirements that must be met in order to get a real estate license in Arizona, for salesperson only.
+Salesperson is normally the initial license that an agent will obtain.
+After years of experience, some agents may choose to become brokers, which has a different set of requirements.
+With that in mind, many of items listed below for salesperson, will be covered in our classes and do not necessarily need to be completed ahead of time.
+However it is a good idea to be aware of these requirements before starting.
 All applicants must:

 - Be at least 18 years of age